-Using your telescope:
+Using Your Telescope:

-After you have aligned your viewfinder, you are ready to start observing!
+After you have assembled your telescope, you are ready to start observing.
 Put the 26 mm eyepiece into the diagonal to get the widest field of view.
 This wider field of view will make it easier to locate and track objects.
-Use the panhandle to move the